thatvirtualguy/thatvirtualguy.github.io/content/uses.md

 - [Github Pages](https://pages.github.com/) as the host for my websites.
 - [Hugo](https://gohugo.io/) statc site generator with the [Hugo Blox Builder](https://hugoblox.com) theme.
 - Visual Studio Code with no CMS system and written in Markdown.

+## Content planning

+- A simple notebook
+-